LyKos4/cd0037-API-Development-and-Documentation-project/backend/README.md

 - Deletes a question of a specific id
 - Request Arguments: the id of the question that is asked to be deleted
-- Returns: An object the result of the deletion and the id of the deleted question
+- Returns: An object with the result of the deletion and the id of the deleted question

 ```json
 {